aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/document-builder-overview/use-documentbuilder-to-insert-document-elements/_index.md

 ### Inserting a CheckBox

 Call DocumentBuilder.insertCheckBox to insert a checkbox into the document.
-The following code example demonstrates how to insert a checkbox form field into a document.
+The following code example shows how to insert a checkbox form field into a document.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-DocumentBuilderInsertCheckBoxFormField-1.java" >}}

 ### Inserting a Combo Box

 Call DocumentBuilder.insertComboBox to insert a combo box into the document.
-The following code example demonstrates how to insert a combo box form field into a document.
+The following code example shows how to insert a combo box form field into a document.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-DocumentBuilderInsertComboBoxFormField-1.java" >}}